To record computer audio with Garageband, you need external software such as Telestream’s Screenflow Editor.

 2) Recording with External Devices Such as an iPhone

-In the configuration settings, you’ll notice that you can actually record with an external camera such as an iPhone.
+In the configuration settings, you’ll notice that you can actually record with an external camera such as an iPhone 11 Pro Max (which is the one I commonly recommend from Amazon).

 Or, you could even record yourself speaking into the camera, while Screenflow records what’s happening on your iOS device.